 - Conclusion

-- Versatility: It complements fish, eggs, dairy, vegetables, soups, salads, and sauces.
+- Versatility: Complements fish, eggs, dairy, vegetables, soups, salads, and sauces without overpowering other flavors.

-- Texture: Adds a delicate texture without overwhelming other ingredients.
+- Texture: Adds delicate texture while maintaining ingredient integrity.

 Uses in the Kitchen: How Dill Does Its Magic